Exabyte-io/documentation/docs/jobs-cli/batch-scripts/directives.md

     We recommend the user to first consult the accounting aspects of such directives documented [here](../accounting.md), before proceeding with job submission.

 !!!info "Further information and documentation"
-    Further documentation on the software we employ, known as **TORQUE**, for implementing the PBS job scheduling and resource management protocol, can be found under Ref. [^1].
+    Further documentation on the software we employ, known as **TORQUE**, for implementing the PBS job scheduling and resource management protocol, can be found under page 374 of Ref. [^1].

 ## Important Directives